samsquire/ideas4/README.md

 It's a state machine.

-# 61. Data structure merging
+# 61. Data structure and algorithm merging

 If you have two algorithms and the callhistory of those algorithms with the same data you can merge the algorithms together.